onestardao/WFGY/Polaris/experiments/README.md

 This package focuses on public QA noninferiority under compact context.

-It uses 100 public QA cases and compares baseline raw context against Polaris compact context across two model levels.
+It uses 100 public QA cases and compares baseline raw context against Polaris Protocol compact context across two model levels.
 The purpose is not to claim global QA superiority.
 The purpose is to publish inspectable evidence that compact context can reduce token cost while preserving a comparable QA signal within this public test scope.

 [Back to quick navigation](#top)